Flight or Fight—How to Get a Flight Delay Refund in Minutes

 You can choose from one of these options to request a flight delay refund:

 DoNotPay Helps You Refund Any Delayed Flight

 Requesting a refund for flight delays isn’t always a fruitful endeavor.
 Airlines aim to reduce losses, and compensations aren’t in their best interest.
 Instead of arguing with a representative or wasting time filling out forms, let DoNotPay do it for you.
 Our handy robot lawyer app does the job in minutes, with little necessary input from the user.
-If you need a refund stat, open the app in your web browser or find it in the iOS app store.
+If you need a refund stat, open the app in your web browser.
 To use this feature, you have to: